Strong convergence of Kleinian groups: the cracked eggshell: Introduction and statement of results

 \subsection{Outline of the paper}

 Thurston \cite{thui} gives the following conjectural description of ${\rm AH}(M)$ and ${\rm SH}(M)$.
 When $M$ does not contain an essential annulus, ${\rm AH}(M)$ is homeomorphic to a closed ball, like an hard-boiled egg with its shell, whereas ${\rm SH}(M)$ is obtained by thoroughly cracking the eggshell on a hard surface.
-In order to get a precise description of this cracked eggshell, we introduce some coordinates for ${\rm SH}(M)$.\\
+In order to get a precise description of this cracked eggshell, we introduce some coordinates for ${\rm SH}(M)$.

-Say that a representation $\rho\in {\rm AH}(M)$ {\em uniformizes} $M$.
-By a result of Scott, see \cite{scott}, $M_\rho$ has a compact core $K$ homeomorphic to $M$.
-Choosing $K$ to intersect the cusps of $M_\rho$ in annuli or tori, see \cite{mcc}, we may define the ends of $M_\rho$ to be the complementary regions of $K\cup cusps$.
+Say that a representation $\rho\in {\rm AH}(M)$ {\em uniformizes} $M$, and note that by definition, $M_\rho$ has a compact core $K$ homeomorphic to $M$.
+Without loss of generality, we may choose $K$ to intersect each cusp of $M_\rho$ in either a single annulus (in the case of a rank $1$ cusp) or a torus (in the case of a rank $2$ cusp), see \cite{mcc}.
+Define the ends of $M_\rho$ to be the complementary regions of $K\cup cusps$.
 Such an end is {\em geometrically infinite} if it can be chosen to be contained in the convex core $C_\rho$ of $M_\rho$ and {\it geometrically finite} otherwise.
 We define the {\em conformal end invariants} of $\rho$ to consist of the hyperbolic metrics associated to the conformal structure at infinity of each geometrically finite end and of the ending laminations associated to its geometrically infinite ones.
-Such an invariant $(F,m,L)$ consists of a complete hyperbolic metric $m$ on an open subsurface $F$ of $\partial M$ and of a geodesic lamination $L$ that "almost fills" its complement; we call it a {\em gallimaufry} on $M$ or on $\partial M$ (see definition in section \ref{gall}).
+Such an invariant $(F,m,L)$ consists of a complete hyperbolic metric $m$ on an open subsurface $F$ of $\partial M$ and of a geodesic lamination $L\subset\partial M-F$ on its complement; we call it a {\em gallimaufry} on $M$ or on $\partial M$ (see definition in Section \ref{gall}).
 We put on the set of gallimaufries a topology that extends the usual topology of the Teichm\"uller space.
-We say that the gallimaufry $(F,m,L)$ is {\em doubly incompressible} if there is a transverse measure $\lambda$ supported by $L$ and $\eta>0$ such that for any essential annulus or M\"obius band $(E,\partial E)\subset (M,\partial M-F)$ we have $i(\partial E,\lambda)\geq\eta$.
+We say that the gallimaufry $(F,m,L)$ is {\em doubly incompressible} if there is a transverse measure $\lambda$ supported by $L$ and $\eta>0$ such that for every essential disc, annulus or M\"obius band $(E,\partial E)\subset (M,\partial M-F)$ we have $i(\partial E,\lambda)\geq\eta$.
 We prove the following result:

 \begin{theorem} Let $M$ be a compact, orientable, hyperbolizable $3$-manifold with incompressible boundary.
 The ending map that associates to a representation uniformising $M$ its end invariants is a homeomorphism from ${\rm SH}(M)$ into the set of doubly incompressible gallimaufries on $\partial M$. \end{theorem}